Your No-Nonsense Guide to NCL Drink Packages

 Gratuities: A 20% gratuity is automatically added to the total cost of drinks priced above $15 when using the Unlimited Open Bar Package or for any drinks not fully covered.

-These updates reflect how NCL’s drink menus and pricing now operate.
+These updates reflect the current operation of NCL’s drink menus and pricing.
 Use this guide to calculate what makes the most sense for your drinking habits.

 Estimate Your Cruise Drink Costs

 Not sure which drink package is right for you?
-Use our cruise drink package calculator to determine if the gratuities for NCL’s More at Sea Unlimited Open Bar Package are worth it or if paying as you go is better.
+Use our cruise drink package calculator to see if the Free at Sea Unlimited Open Bar Package makes sense for your drinking habits or if paying as you go is a better deal.

-See which option offers the best value for your cruise.
+Compare your estimated daily drink total against the $28.50 per person, per day rate (gratuities included).
 You may find that you won’t drink enough to justify the cost of any package, making à la carte pricing the smarter choice.

 Cruise Drink Package Calculator